MicrosoftDocs/Viva/Viva/topics/create-a-topic.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to create a new topic in Microsoft Topics.
+description: Learn how to create a new topic in Topics.
 ---

-# Create a new topic in Microsoft Topics
+# Create a new topic in Topics

 In Topics, you can create a new topic if one is not discovered through indexing or if the AI technology did not find enough evidence to establish it as a topic.